NDMP restore did not report error count to the client

 jobs were claimed successful

-Updated by Jan Kryl over 5 years ago
+Updated by Jan Kryl about 6 years ago

 - Status changed from New to In Progress